 To make it at home, we recommend 1:2 parts of gin and tonic water respectively.
 Go classic and serve it in a highball glass, or use a large Spanish-style Copa glass for a fancier feel!

 Kir is probably the best known classic French cocktail.
-Its a beautiful, well-balanced formula that includes nothing else but white wine and a portion of Creme de Cassis (blackcurrant liqueur).
+Its a beautiful, well-balanced formula includes nothing else but white wine and a portion of Creme de Cassis (blackcurrant liqueur).
 The drink was first introduced by the mayor of Dijon, Felix Kir, who was a huge fan of local produce.
 Hence the choice of the ingredients.
 The original kir was based on white Burgundy, Bourgogne Aligoté, dry, acidic, and unoaked, which would be perfectly foiled by viscous and sweet Creme de Cassis.
 With time the "restrictions" were dismissed, and kir evolved in many variations.
 Now it is often made with cherry, peach, or blackberry liqueurs; plus it can be based on red wine, cider, and of course, champagne.

 Kir Royale is a champagne-based kir, which is mostly served as an aperitif on special occasions or in sophisticated restaurants due to its higher cost.
 Try and enter any gourmet restaurant during your tour to France - Kir Royale will be the first thing the waiter will offer you or maybe even bring it right away as a complimentary treat.